 - Start by preparing your jars.
 I had enough jam to fill 4 large jars, if your using smaller you will probably need about 8.
 Wash and sterilize them, including the lids, and place them on a clean kitchen towel until ready to fill.

-- Clean and chop the rhubarb into small pieces.
-Place them in a very large pot, bring to a boil and cook for about 5 minutes or until soft, stirring from time to time.
+- Place the rhubarb in a very large pot, bring to a boil and cook for about 5 minutes or until soft, stirring from time to time.

 - In the meantime mix 100 g/ 3.5 oz of the sugar with the pectin in a jar.
-Place the lid on and shake very well to make sure that everything is mixed well.
+Place the lid on and shake very well to insure that everything is mixed well.

 - Transfer immediately to the prepared jars and let cool.